-Choosing sobriety gifts can be challenging, but it is also a great opportunity to show your loved one in recovery how much you appreciate their journey to sober living.
+Choosing sobriety gifts can be challenging, but it is also a great opportunity to show your loved one in recovery how much you appreciate their journey to sober living and their sobriety journey.

 What are the best gifts to celebrate sobriety, then?

 Recent SAMHSA data shows that addiction is a growing problem in the United States.
 28.5 million people have alcohol use disorder and 40 million have substance use disorder, but the effects of addiction ripple outward beyond the person using substances.

 Addiction creates remarkable stress in interpersonal relationships, making sobriety the ideal opportunity to start repairing this damage.
 In some ways, the best gift you can give someone in recovery is your unconditional love and support.
 Hopefully, though, you’re giving them that anyway.

 When you are brainstorming sobriety gift ideas, ask yourself the following questions: